rdodesigns/vimrc/README.md

 Movement in any form via the arrow keys is disabled.
 Instead, when in normal mode, the left/right arrow keys can be used to cycle through the open buffers.

-In addition, the `j` and `k` movement keys have been mapped to their wrap friendly versions, so that pressing either key will move to the next visual line on a wrapped line instead of jumping to the next actual line of the file.

-Backspacing, while in insert mode, can be done over lines.

 Moving between windows can be done by appending the control key to the direction in which you want to go (in h,j,k,l).
 For example to move right one window, press `<C-k>`.